-One upstart company looking to equal them on capability (and best them all on range) is Nikola Corporation.
+One upstart company looking to equal them on capability (and best them all on range) is Nikola.
 (Yes, it’s named after the same guy as Tesla.)
-Its Badger pickup truck, which will formally debut at some sort of mysterious event called “Nikola World 2020” in Phoenix, will be available with up to 906 horsepower and 980 lb-ft of torque; it’ll also offer up to 600 miles of range.
+Its Badger pickup truck, which will formally debut at some sort of mysterious event called “Nikola World 2020” in December, will be available with up to 906 horsepower and 980 lb-ft of torque; it’ll also offer up to 600 miles of range.
+Investors were so excited that the company launched with a $34 billion market cap (Ford is currently $23.4 billion) before earning revenue.

 (On a side note: reality TV “star” Heavy D from the Diesel Brothers collaborated with Nikola on the design, building and testing of the Badger, if that adds to the appeal for you.)